5 Genuine Reasons Why You Should Stay in a Hostel and Not a Hotel

 You’ll meet people from all over the world.
 The difference in culture and language can make for some really interesting dorm room conversations.

 In a hotel, I’d be sat in a room on my own.
 In a hostel, I come back to a group of people all asking where I’ve been that day and what sights I’ve seen.

 It’s a wonderful way to get travel tips and share information about the area.

 Do you need to know the best way to get to the airport or a recommended place for food?
 Just ask around.
 Your roommates, as well as hostel staff, will be able to give you tips and info to make your trip easier and more enjoyable.

 “But Roz, I don’t know the people that I am sharing my room with…”

-Most of the other people that you’ll find in hostels are travelling solo, and they’re more than happy to chat, give travel advice and make friends.
+Most of the other people that you’ll find in hostels are traveling solo, and they’re more than happy to chat, give travel advice and make friends.

 Still, be sensible and don’t do anything stupid or dangerous, but remember that not everyone is out to get you.

 4 – Safety in numbers